aleksamagicka/gigabyte_waterforce-hwmon/README.md

 Report offsets were initially taken from [here](https://github.com/namidairo/liquidctl/commit/a56db61350d01db8c3a008bb8816d870f6f2350d) and confirmed by me when I acquired a X240.

+## Kernel availability

+This driver is mainlined since kernel v6.8.
+If you need additional features or bugfixes not yet present in the kernel, you can install the driver from this repo yourself by following the instructions in the next section.

 ## Installation and usage

 First, clone the repository by running: